Workers’ Compensation Insurance in Arizona

 If there are no children or surviving spouse, parents or siblings who are under the age of 18 and who depend on the deceased worker for financial support could also qualify to receive death benefits.

-The surviving beneficiaries can receive a combined 67% of the worker’s average monthly wage, up to a statutory maximum of $4,741 for injuries that happened in 2019.
+The surviving beneficiaries can receive a combined 67% of the worker’s average monthly wage, up to a statutory maximum that increases each year.

 Workers’ comp benefits in Arizona also include up to $5,000 in burial expenses.